This post is about visiting the National Archives in Washington, DC, how to plan your visit, and what there is to see.

 All American: The Power of Sports showcases how American ideas influence sports and the athletes that play them.

-On display will be Babe Ruth's draft card, photograph of Jesse Owens at the Berlin Olympics, a letter from the Green Bay Packers to future president Gerald Ford offering him a contract & more.
+On display will be Babe Ruth's draft card, a photograph of Jesse Owens at the Berlin Olympics, a letter from the Green Bay Packers to future president Gerald Ford offering him a contract & more.

 To learn more about the exhibit click here.